FreeWaveTechnologies/ZumIQ/End_to_End_Demos/Python_Demo/README.rst

   sudo apt-get upgrade

-then make sure Python and Pip are installed.
-If they aren't:
+then make sure Python and pip are installed:

 .. code-block:: none